Carrie (novel): Plot

-In 1979 Chamberlain, Maine, Carietta "Carrie" White is a 16-year-old girl ridiculed for her frumpy appearance and unusual religious beliefs, instilled by her despotic mother, Margaret.
-One day, Carrie has her first period while showering in the girls' locker room after physical education class.
-Carrie is terrified, having no understanding of menstruation as her mother, who finds sexuality sinful, never taught her.
-While Carrie panics, her classmates, led by a wealthy, popular girl named Chris Hargensen, mock and throw tampons and sanitary napkins at her.
-The gym teacher, Rita Desjardin, has Carrie compose herself and sends her home.
-On the way, Carrie practices her unusual ability to control objects from a distance.
-She recalls using this power was when she was three to cause stones to fall from the sky.
-Once Carrie gets home, Margaret furiously accuses Carrie of sin and locks her in a closet.
+In 1979, Carietta "Carrie" White, a 16-year-old girl in Chamberlain, Maine, is ridiculed for her weight, her clothes and the unusual religious beliefs instilled by her fanatical mother Margaret.
+One day while showering after physical education class, Carrie has her first period.
+As Margaret has never taught her about menstruation, Carrie panics, believing she is bleeding to death.
+Her classmates, led by a popular girl named Chris Hargensen, mock her and throw tampons and sanitary napkins at the hysterical Carrie.
+The gym teacher, Rita Desjardin, intervenes and attempts to comfort Carrie before sending her home for the day.

+While walking home, Carrie unconsciously uses telekinesis to push a taunting child from his bicycle.
+Realizing what she has done, Carrie recalls childhood incidents in which other unusual events occurred, including a time when stones fell from the sky as a response to abuse from her mother.
+Carrie wonders if she can make such things happen at will.

+Arriving home, Carrie tells her mother that her menses have started and blames Margaret for never explaining menstruation to her.
+Margaret believes that Carrie's sinfulness caused her to begin menstruating and locks her in a closet as punishment.

-The next day, Desjardin reprimands the girls who bullied Carrie and gives them a week's detention; Chris refuses to comply and is punished with suspension and exclusion from the prom.
+The next day, Desjardin reprimands the girls who bullied Carrie and gives them a week's detention.
+Chris refuses to comply and is punished with suspension and exclusion from the prom.
 After her influential father fails to reinstate her, Chris decides to take revenge on Carrie.
-Sue Snell, another popular girl who bullied Carrie in the locker room, grows remorseful, and asks her boyfriend, Tommy Ross, to invite Carrie to the prom instead.
-Carrie is suspicious, but accepts and begins sewing a prom dress.
-Meanwhile, Chris persuades her boyfriend Billy Nolan and his gang of greasers to gather two buckets of pig blood as she prepares to rig the prom queen election in Carrie's favor.
+Another girl involved in the incident, Sue Snell, asks her boyfriend Tommy to invite Carrie to the prom as a way of atoning for the locker room bullying.
+Carrie is suspicious at first, but accepts.
+Learning that Carrie will be attending prom, Chris persuades her boyfriend Billy and his gang of greasers to gather pig's blood while she prepares to rig the prom queen election in Carrie's favor.
+Her plan is to humiliate Carrie in front of the whole school by rigging buckets of blood to fall on her during the coronation of prom queen.